|Police-Public Contact Survey: Assessment and Recommendations for Producing Trend Estimates after 2011 Questionnaire Redesign|

 This project conducted an evaluation of the use of generalized variance parameters (GVFs) versus direct estimation for producing standard errors around point estimates.
 The evaluation considered different types of estimates produced from the core NCVS and NCVS Supplements, including annual and multi-year aggregated counts, rates, and percentages for major crime types, various subpopulations, and incident characteristics.
 The assessment compared the utility of GVFs versus Taylor series and replicate weights for making year-to-year and within year comparisons across estimates.
 The assessment also considered the implications of moving from GVFs to direct estimation in terms of software needs, public use file configuration and necessary variables, the NCVS Victimization Analysis Tool, and prior BJS analyses and reports.

-This project examined how BJS should handle unbounded interviews, sample fatigue, and attrition or nonresponse when generating point estimates.
+These two projects examined how BJS should deal with both telescoping and fatigue with the NCVS.
+The first examined how BJS should handle unbounded interviews, sample fatigue, and attrition or nonresponse when generating point estimates.
 While the time in sample (TIS) 1 adjustments have increased over time, no adjustment has ever been made to the unbounded rates for replacement households.
-Because the NCVS follows households and not families, replacement households are households where new families move in TIS 2 through TIS7 because of change in ownership or renters.
-The replacement households account for about 15% to 20% of the sample and are just as likely to over-report due to telescoping as the households in TIS1.
+Because the NCVS follows households and not families, replacement households are households where new families move in TIS 2 through TIS 7 due to change in ownership or renters.
+The replacement households account for about 15% to 20% of the sample and are as likely as the households in TIS 1 to over-report due to telescoping.
 In addition to whole household replacement, many individuals move into the sample in TIS 2 through TIS 7 because they age into eligibility (turn 12 years of age) or are added to existing households through marriage or other change in family structure.
-Additionally, little research to date has examined the impact of respondent fatigue, which could result in under-reporting and attrition in TIS2 through TIS7.
+Additionally, little research to date has examined the impact of respondent fatigue, which could result in under-reporting and attrition in TIS 2 through TIS 7.

 BJS has investigated ways to include high-frequency repeat victimizations, or series victimizations, in estimates of criminal victimization.
 Including series victimizations would obtain a more accurate estimate of victimization.
 A report summarizes the research results and describes changes in BJS's enumeration practices regarding the treatment of series victimizations when estimating annual victimization rates.